 Each section, committee and the YLD has a page in CommunityNET.
 It displays the activity of your group and information your members need.
-For assistance, questions, training and instructional materials, contact Barbara Straczynski at bstraczynski@njsba.com or 732-937-7524.
+For assistance, questions, training and instructional materials, contact Nicole Crippen at ncrippen@njsba.com.

 Social Media

 The NJSBA shares information about the association, its members, benefit providers and others on its social media platforms.
 The association uses a wide range of platforms and customizes the messaging to best suit each.
 To find the NJSBA on social media look for @NJStateBar on Twitter and Instagram; facebook.com/NJStateBarAssociation; linkedin.com/company/njstatebar; and youtube.com/New-JerseyStateBar.